 Your doctor will order a blood test to check for a high concentration of iron.
 Blood tests include:

 Serum iron tests how much iron is in your blood.
+This must be done after fasting.

 Transferrin saturationtest (TS) is another type of blood test that measures the amount of iron in your blood.